What is the Children’s Advocacy Center?

 The CAC’s goal is to reduce a child’s trauma by reducing the number of times a child has to be interviewed regarding allegations of abuse; creating a positive and culturally sensitive response to these allegations, and; linking the families to supportive services.
 The CAC is a neutral, child friendly and safe place.

 What does an advocate do?

-Child advocates provide immediate support and crisis intervention; education about the child welfare and legal systems involved in child abuse cases; information on how sexual abuse impacts children and families, and; the importance of obtaining treatment for children.
+Family advocates and Crisis Counselors provide immediate support and crisis intervention; education about the child welfare and legal systems involved in child abuse cases; information on how sexual abuse impacts children and families, and; the importance of obtaining treatment for children.
 Advocates also provide referrals to community resources, training for caregivers on how to best support their children, and advocacy for families.